So do I, so I went there.

 Abdo and I met through Workaway, a work exchange website that gives you a chance to see the real side of a country.

-If you’re looking for somewhere where “camel crossing” signs replace that of deer and time is a meaningless concept, then this is the place for you.
+If you’re looking for somewhere that “camel crossing” signs replace that of deer and time is a meaningless concept, then this is the place for you.

 Getting from New York to Africa isn’t easy, but luckily I found a flight with only one layover through Royal Air Maroc.
 The flight was comfortable and I arrived in Marrakech twelve hours later ready to take on the heat.